Flexberry/flexberry.github.io/pages/guides/tasks/flexberry-ember/gt_flexberry-ember-case-08.en.md

 ---
-title: Option 8 - "weather Forecast"
+title: Option 8 - `Прогноз погоды`
 keywords: Tasks
 sidebar: guide-tasks_sidebar
 toc: true
 permalink: en/gt_flexberry-ember-case-08.html
 lang: en
 autotranslated: true
-hash: 2a6a4d283b1548c7c44b9ec8163b9b22528483e2ded1756bca72808f0a4d8e80
+hash: 69c086729ba5228122bdb19fa270e4c746bfac10c4b538fb31149edcfab1a8ed
 summary: the Variant end-to-end specifications for the design and development using the framework Flexberry Ember
 ---

 ## Job

-In the framework of the practical part of the course you will have developed end-to-end example: the application "weather Forecast" (is to conduct forecast the weather for different areas).
+In the framework of the practical part of the course you will have developed end-to-end example: application `Прогноз погоды` (IP to conduct forecast the weather for different areas).

 The first part of the practical exercises will be devoted to the development of basic technologies, such as C#, databases, client technology, etc., the second part will include a study of the possibilities of the platform Flexberry to efficiently create applications.